kamahen/pykythe/README.md

 If you run `scripts/demo.sh`, then most of the prerequisites are loaded (with the exception of the Kythe code).

+The following probably has some wrong information about git and submodules.
+Finding accurate up-to-date documentation is nearly impossible and I really don't feel like becoming a git guru.

 * `cd` to your top-level source directory (pykythe assumes that all sources are in this, including those from other projects such as `kythe` and `typeshed`).